Recursive Action Selection

-The planner loop is the heart of Paddles.
+The recursive turn loop is the heart of Paddles.
 It gives a small model the ability to investigate a workspace iteratively instead of guessing from its training data.

 The Loop